Deflaktor/ServerSideModsCollection/SimulacrumNormalStagesFix/README.md

 # SimulacrumNormalStagesFix

 This mod fixes some non-Simulacrum stages when they are used in Simulacrum mode.
-Normally non-Simulacrum stages are not accessable in Simulcarum mode, as such, by its own, this mod does nothing.
+Normally non-Simulacrum stages are not accessable in Simulacrum mode, as such, by its own, this mod does nothing.
 What this mod does though is the following:

 - Removes the void fog entirely in the Bazaar
 - Removes the overlapping void fog from the Void Fields stage